Nicolae Ciucă: Military career

 During his military career, he participated in missions in Afghanistan, Bosnia and Herzegovina, and Iraq.
-From 2001 to 2004 he was commander of the 26th Infantry Battalion (also known as the Red Scorpions), with which he participated in Operation Enduring Freedom in Afghanistan and Operation Ancient Babylon in Iraq.
-During the latter operation in May 2004, at Nasiriyah, Iraq, he led Romanian troops in an armed engagement, reportedly the first battle in which Romanians were "active combatants" since World War II.
+From 2001 to 2004, he was commander of the 26th Infantry Battalion (also known as the Red Scorpions), with which he participated in Operation Enduring Freedom in Afghanistan and Operation Ancient Babylon in Iraq.
 He was promoted to the rank of General on 25 October 2010.

 In 2015, he replaced Ștefan Dănilă as Chief of the Romanian General Staff.
 His 4-year term under this office was extended for another year by the Romanian President Klaus Iohannis in 2018.
 This caused a conflict between Iohannis, the Prime Minister Viorica Dăncilă, and the then Minister of Defense, Gabriel-Beniamin Leș, who intended to change office.

 Political career

+On 28 October 2024, Ciucă admitted that he joined the Romanian Communist Party in 1986, but claimed that every military officer had to do that and that he wasn't a communist.

 The National Liberal Party (PNL) proposed Ciucă as Minister of Defense of the First Orban Cabinet.
 He was transferred as a reserve on 28 October 2019, being succeeded as Chief of the Romanian General Staff by Daniel Petrescu.
-He became the Minister of Defence of Romania on 4 November 2019.
+He became the Minister of Defense of Romania on 4 November 2019.
 In October 2020, he joined the National Liberal Party (PNL) to run as a senator for the Senate of Romania in that year's legislative elections and was subsequently elected as well.

-On 7 December 2020, following the resignation of Prime Minister Ludovic Orban, he was named the acting Prime Minister by Iohannis.
-He led as caretaker the government until a new coalition government was formed under Florin Cîțu in 23 December as a consequence of the result of the 2020 Romanian legislative election.
+On 7 December 2020, following the resignation of Prime Minister Ludovic Orban, he was named acting prime minister by Iohannis.
+He led as caretaker the government until a new coalition government was formed under Florin Cîțu on 23 December as a consequence of the result of the 2020 Romanian legislative election.

 However, after the Cîțu Cabinet was dissolved through a motion of no confidence on 5 October 2021, Iohannis nominated Ciucă as Prime Minister-designate on 21 October 2021.
 While the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ) quickly agreed to renew a minority government with the PNL, the Social Democratic Party (PSD) offered to support him temporarily during the COVID-19 pandemic in exchange for agreeing to 10 measures.
 He presented his government on 29 October.
 Having failed to win the support of the PSD or the Save Romania Union (USR), he gave up forming a government on 1 November.
 He was nominated again as Prime Minister-designate on 22 November 2021 and was confirmed by the parliament on 25 November after receiving 318 votes in favor.
 He was sworn in the office hours later.